Antonini333/Antonini333/README.md

 - 💬  Ask me about **HTML5, CSS3, JavaScript, Gitflow, Nodejs (Express + Sequelize), MongoDB, Mongoose, Sass, ReactJS, Redux...**

-- 📥 Download any of my repo for academic or personal usage.
+- 📥 Download any of my repositories for academic or personal usage.
 We can also collaborate in a better project if you intend so!

--  📫 Contact me **pabloantoninivazquez@gmail.com**
+-  📫 Email me at: **pabloantoninivazquez@gmail.com**

 <br>
 <p align="left">